Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 When they pointed the telescope away from the star the signal disappeared.
 When they pointed it back at the star, the team were disappointed when they couldn’t pick up the signal again.
 This left them unsure if they had made a great discovery or a great mistake.

-Some Personal Details and the End
+Some Personal Details

 Drake’s first wife was the composer Elizabeth Bell, with whom he had three sons: Paul became a photographer, and Stephen and Richard both became musicians.
 Drake met his second wife Amahl at Cornell.
 They have two daughters: Nadia, who became a science journalist; and Leila, who became a ballet dancer.